 The FAA does not agree.
-Under 14 CFR 91.417(a)(2)(i), each registered owner or operator must keep records of the total time in service of each propeller.
-The propellers affected by this AD are flown on aircraft used in part 91 operations.
-Moreover, 14 CFR 91.417(b)(2) requires that the records must denote the total time, must be retained for an unlimited time, and must be transferred with the aircraft.
-Therefore, if a propeller's total time is unknown, then the propeller and the registered owner or operator are not in compliance with the regulations.
+Under 14 CFR 121.380 (a)(2)(ii), each registered certificate holder must keep records of the total time in service of each propeller.
+The propellers affected by this AD are flown on aircraft used in part 121 operations.
+Moreover, 14 CFR 121.380 mandates that the records must be retained for an unlimited time and must be transferred with the aircraft.
+In addition, the Airworthiness Limitations associated with this propeller have always required inspections at prescribed intervals which necessitate that the propeller usage be tracked.
+Therefore, if a propeller's total time is unknown, then the propeller and the registered certificate holder are not in compliance with the regulations.
 Presently, the FAA will not pursue policy to approve a general formula for calculating total time on propellers with unknown total times.
 Please note that the final rule allows for the submittal of data to request and to justify an alternate method of compliance to the AD or an adjustment of the compliance time in the AD.